 - Hedgehogs tend to use their sense of smell, hearing, and motion detection to locate insects.

 - Hedgehogs that don’t eat freeze dried or canned insects may have better luck eating live insects.

 - Again, to introduce hedgehogs to insects, many owners have found success putting the hedgehog in an empty tub or container and putting the live insects into the tub.
 The hedgehogs will investigate and sometimes try the insects in the tub when they won’t try them otherwise because it is easier to locate the bugs.

-Author: Gail Dick, Millermeade Farm’s Critter Connection
+Author: Gail Miller, Millermeade Farm’s Critter Connection

 Bernard Joni B., Allen Mary E., Ullrey Duane E, (1997), FEEDING CAPTIVE INSECTIVOROUS ANIMALS: NUTRITIONAL ASPECTS OF INSECTS AS FOOD, Nutritional Advisory Group Handbook